rcskin/singing-portfolio/README.md

 Aesthetically it is not pleasing with these added task requirements, but it does show what skills I learned from this task.

 It also includes comments for my mentor reviewers as part of our submission process of our bootcamp, which explains the process we used, what was used, what was learned, and any sources we used to help us learn the skills and write the code.

+Photos used are all my property.
+I am not an affiliate of Abbey Road Studios.
+I was given an opportunity to record there with a choir.